vygr/ChrysaLisp/STATUS.md

 Real format fixes to overflow conditions and some optimisations to multiply and conversions to fixed and integer.

+Addition of `(const-quoted form)` macro to `boot.inc`.
+Performs a macro and prebind expantion of the given form and then wraps it in a quote for runtime.

 ------

 Optimized versions of the bracket matching methods on the Buffer class.
 25%